HOME | ABOUT APEGA | REGULATORY AFFAIRS | CONTACT US

 • You have at least 10 years of acceptable, high-level engineering or geoscience experience showing increasing technical competency and increasing levels of responsibility; and

-• You provide APEGA with references with first-hand knowledge of your work experience covering this ten or more year period.
+• You provide APEGGA with references with first-hand knowledge of your work experience covering this ten or more year period.

-For further information please contact the APEGA Registration Department.
+For further information please contact the APEGGA Registration Department.

 Member-in-Training

-There are two requirements that you must meet to become enrolled as a Member-in-Training with APEGA:
+There are two requirements that you must meet to become enrolled as a Member-in-Training with APEGGA:

 • Academic Requirements